Fall Is Actually the Best Time To Visit These Greek Islands

 If you’re starting in Athens and want a few days to rest and recoup before you head off to the islands but don’t want to limit yourself to staying in the city's center, the Athenian Riviera—about a 45-minute drive from Athens International Airport—is the best area to stay.
 Located on the coast in the southern suburbs of Athens, you’ll be less than 10 miles from downtown, so you can still easily take in the ancient history of the Acropolis, Ancient Agora, and the streets of Plaka but still feel like you’re kicking off the seaside vacation with chic accommodations directly on the water.
 The Four Seasons Astir Palace Hotel Athens is the best new place to stay for that—and it’s so secluded you almost feel like you shouldn’t know about it.
 Luxurious rooms and villas, many with sea views, are much bigger than you’d get in the nearby city.
 Plus, if you’ve been to Athens before and want to stay tucked away from the hubbub, the resort is an excellent option with an intimate beach club set directly on the Riviera, an expansive pool, and a spa.
 Plus, there are multiple restaurants, including a traditional-style Greek Taverna 37, where you can order classical dishes like moussaka, souvlaki, and octopus.
 When you’re ready to explore your next destination, you’re only half an hour from the Port of Piraeus to hop on a ferry or can easily head back to the Athens airport for a quick flight to the islands.

 Kéa Island, locally known as Tzia, is so under the radar that some Athenians haven’t even heard about it.
 But within 45 minutes of Athens via ferry, it’s an extremely accessible destination and a great place to begin your island hopping journey.
-What’s been described as a “weekend” destination for locals, similar to the Hamptons for Manhattanites, the island, which has a year-round population of only about 3,000 people, is comprised of a hilly, primarily dry terrain, which makes for really picturesque 360-degree views of the Aegean Sea and rain rarely in the forecast.
+What’s been described as a “weekend” destination for locals, similar to the Hamptons for Manhattanites, the island, which has a year-round population of only about 3,000 people, is comprised of a hilly, primarily dry terrain.
+It makes for really picturesque 360-degree views of the Aegean Sea, and rain is rarely in the forecast.
 Located at the peak of one of those hills lies the idyllic newly opened One & Only Kéa Island property nestled into the cliffside, sitting on a naturally formed peninsula.
-The serene structure blends perfectly with the surroundings studded with one-bedroom villas all with private pools and homes that are so incredibly chic you’ll find yourself promptly googling the name of the architect (it’s John Heah, known for his impeccable design ethos behind luxe properties like Aman).
+The serene structure blends perfectly with the surroundings studded with one-bedroom villas, all with private pools and homes that are so incredibly chic you’ll find yourself promptly googling the name of the architect (it’s John Heah, known for his impeccable design ethos behind luxe properties like Aman).
 Filled with vast, airy open spaces, the lobby and restaurant are a full indoor-outdoor experience with expansive sea views beneath.
 Their Bond Beach Club is situated directly on the water, a destination for guests and locals alike that is accessible by boat and offers a great way to spend the day and have a beachside lunch.
 A state-of-the-art spa also utilizes the Greek concept of sophrosyne, emphasizing balance and soundness of mind.

 During your stay, you must visit the charming town of Kéa, which is filled with narrow winding alleys and dotted with local artisan and pottery shops.
 Visit the summer home-turned-studio of the legendary Greek artist Alekos Fassianos, whose tiny home on a hill has been preserved just as he left it after passing in 2022.
 Authentic cuisine, like freshly caught fish and robust veggie dishes, is easy to come by in the town at the local eateries, and for a special dinner, join Atria’s open-air kitchen, where they produce specialty dishes and live entertainment from local musicians.
 Visit the speakeasy just steps away for some Metaxa, a Greek brandy that's often enjoyed after dinner.